Re-Elect · Precinct 8 · Town Meeting

 This May, I will vote yes on the Chestnut Hill development, a project that brings 245+ new homes (including 21 deed-restricted affordable units), over $10 million for our Affordable Housing Trust, and $5 million in annual tax revenue that eases the burden on every homeowner in town.

-I also support the proposed seven-story residential building in the Coolidge Corner parking lot.
+I also support the proposed 26 Pleasant Street project, a seven-story residential building on a private Coolidge Corner parking lot.
 Nearly fifty years ago, a senior housing project was proposed on that same site and fell through.
 We can't afford another half-century of inaction.
 Homes where they make sense, not more gravel pits.

 Why does Brookline need an override?